 Research

-Youth centres are after-school programs, often offered free of charge in underprivileged neighborhoods.
-While they might impact the development of young individuals, there is little empirical evidence to inform policy in this area.
-I provide the first causal estimates of the relationship between youth centre availability and crime.
-I leverage administrative records from the London Metropolitan Police and quasi-experimental variation from austerity-related cuts which led to the closure of 30% of youth centres in 2010-2019.
-Crime participation rates for people aged 10-15 increases by 10% after youth centres close.
-The increase is driven by drug crimes.
-I don't find effects on crime participation for people above age 16.
-The effects are not driven by changes in policing, nor by general austerity.
-The available evidence suggests that these type of programs have a crime reducing effect beyond short-term incapacitation for people within the compulsory schooling age.
+Youth clubs are after school programs, often offered free of charge in underprivileged neighbourhoods.
+While they might impact people's lives in many aspects, the public debate around their effectiveness often focuses on crime prevention.
+I provide the first causal estimates of their effects on crime leveraging quasi-experimental variation from austerity-related cuts which led to the closure of 30% of the youth clubs that were open as of 2010 in London.
+Closures increase crime participation rates for people aged 10-15 living near the closed centres by 13.5%.
+The effects are not explained by changes in policing intensity, nor by general austerity.
+Instead, these programs might have a crime reducing effect on teenagers beyond short-term incapacitation.

 Runner up for Best Paper at Royal Economic Society PhD Conference 2023